Zahiri school: Distinct rulings

+Creed

+Theological beliefs of early Zahiris most likely largely followed that of early Atharism, such as Ahmad ibn Hanbal's Usoolus-Sunnah, although there were some key differences.
+Dawud al-Zahiri believed that the human writing and voicing of the Qu'ran are created, and that Allah's attributed speech is beginninglessly eternal.
+Ibn Hazm added to Zahiri theology by believing that Allah's omnipotence included both the possible and impossible (such as begetting a son) so long as the impossible did not imply a limit on God's omnipotence.
+Furthermore, Ibn Hazm claimed that the names of Allah do not refer to knowledge and power, and that Allah's names do not refer to their meanings.
+Thus, the Zahiri theology was characterized by a consignment of God's attributes in both modality and meaning.

 Reception

 Like its founder Dawud, the Ẓāhirī school has been controversial since its inception.
 Due to their some so-called rejection of intellectual principles considered staples of other strains within Sunni Islam, adherents to the school have been described as displaying non-conformist attitudes.

 Views on the Ẓāhirī within Sunni Islam

 The Ẓāhirī school has often been criticized by other schools within Sunni Islam.
 While this is true of all schools, relations between the Hanafis, Shafi‘is and Malikis have warmed to each other over the centuries; this has not always been the case with the Ẓāhirīs.

 Not surprisingly given the conflict over al-Andalus, Maliki scholars have often expressed negative feelings regarding the Ẓāhirī school.
 Abu Bakr ibn al-Arabi, whose father was a Ẓāhirī, nevertheless considered Ẓāhirī law to be absurd.
 Ibn 'Abd al-Barr, himself a former Ẓāhirī, excluded Dawud al-Ẓāhirī along with Ahmad ibn Hanbal from his book on Sunni Islam's greatest jurists, though Ignác Goldziher has suggested that Ibn Abdul-Barr remained Ẓāhirī privately and outwardly manifested Maliki ideas due to prevailing pressures at the time.
 At least with al-Ballūṭī, one example of a Ẓāhirī jurist applying Maliki law due to official enforcement is known. Ẓāhirīs such as Ibn Hazm were challenged and attacked by Maliki jurists after their deaths.

 Followers of the Shafi‘i school within Sunni Islam have historically been involved in intellectual conflict with Ẓāhirīs.
 This may be due to Al-Shafi'i being a major proponent of the principle of Qiyas; rejected by the Zahiris.

 Hanbali scholar Ibn al-Qayyim, while himself a critic of the Ẓāhirī outlook, defended the school's legitimacy in Islam, stating rhetorically that their only sin was "following the book of their Lord and example of their Prophet."